-The Notes Committee welcomes submissions from non-Journal students.
-Members of the Class of 2018 who are the sole authors of accepted Notes will be invited to join the Journal as First Year Editors.
-Authors of accepted Notes from the Class of 2017 will be eligible for membership if the Note is accepted at or before the fourth drop date (to be scheduled for either late August or early September 2016).
-Authors of accepted Notes from the Class of 2016 will not be eligible for Journal membership.
-The Journal does not extend offers of membership to the authors of cowritten Notes.
-Membership offered on the basis of the acceptance of a Note will be revoked if the Note is not published in Volume 126.
+The Notes and Comments Committee welcomes submissions from non-Journal students.
+Members of the Class of 2020 who are the sole authors of accepted Notes will be invited to join the Journal as First Year Editors.
+Authors of accepted Notes from the Class of 2019 will be eligible for membership if the Note is accepted at or before the September drop date.
+Authors of accepted Notes from the Class of 2018 will not be eligible for Journal membership.
+The Journal does not extend offers of membership to the authors of co-written Notes.
+Membership offered on the basis of the acceptance of a Note will be revoked if the Note is not published in Volume 128.